 Committee members receive no remuneration for their work but may be compensated for authorized expenditures made on behalf of TAC.

-Committee members are not eligible to receive TAC individual artist grants or Toronto Arts Foundation awards, during their term on the committee.
+Committee members are not eligible to receive Toronto Arts Foundation awards during the term on the committee.
 They are eligible to submit nominations for awards.